AvaloniaUI/avaloniaui.net/wwwroot/docs/controls/viewbox.md

 Title: Viewbox
 ---
-The `Viewbox` is a decorator control and is used to scale single child.
+The `Viewbox` is a decorator control which scales its child.
 It can be used to **scale its child to fit** to the available space.

 Though it can be used for any kind of control, it is often used to scale 2D images to a given space.